panva/jose/docs/interfaces/jwt_verify.JWTVerifyOptions.md

 - In seconds when number (e.g. 5)
 - Parsed as seconds when a string (e.g. "5 seconds", "10 minutes", "2 hours").

+This option makes the JWT "iat" (Issued At) Claim presence required.

 ___

 ### requiredClaims